A Brief Duro D/T Tutorial

 Arrays

-Example: Printing all tuples of table R in an unspecified order:
+Example: Printing all tuples of table r in an unspecified order:

-D> var a array tuple same_heading_as(r);
+D> var a array tup same_heading_as(r);

 D> load a from r order();